ermanimer/ermanimer/README.md

 ### Hi there 👋

-I am a backend developer and a Linux enthusiast.
+I am a backend developer.

-- 🔭 I’m currently working on industrial data acquisition systems.
+- 🔭 I’m currently working for Biges Güvenli Hayat Teknolojileri A.Ş.
-- 🌱 I’m currently trying to implement Profinet protocol.
-- 💬 Ask me about industrial communication protocols and my open source projects.
+- 💬 Ask me about my open source projects.

 Thank you for your interest...